morten-krogh/trlmdb/README.md

 ```
 time(20) = seconds-since-epoch(4) fraction-seconds(4) environment-id(4) counter(8)
 ```
 The first two are set at the beginning of each transaction.
 The environment-id is set at the creation of the environment.
 The counter is set to zero at the beginning of each transaction and incremented by two at every operation.
-The last bit of th counter is 1 for a put operation and 0 for s delete operation.
+The last bit of the counter is 1 for a put operation and 0 for s delete operation.
 The last part is long to avoid overflows in very very long transactions.

 Time stamps are unique.
 It is unlikely that two distinct nodes start a transaction at the same time, and if they do the environment ids are unlikely to be equal.
 The environment ids are randomly chosen.
 The time precision is below a nano second.